 A Way to Discover Argentina

-The great thing about running is that it helps us discover a city through its parks and through neighborhood that we would not have a chance to see if not for running.
+One great thing about running, is you get to discover a city through the parks and neighborhoods.
+Areas you probably wouldn’t normally see.
 Whether you run or walk, keep in mind the following tips.

-So, after running in Buenos Aires and training in various cities, Rosemary finished the marathon of Buenos Aires strong this October 11th.
-Guess what…she finished in 4:18:16 !!!
+So, after running in Buenos Aires and training in various cities, Rosemary finished the Buenos Aires marathon strong.
+On October 11th, 2015, Rosemary finished in 4:18:16 !!!
+Very proud of her.

 After fond memories of running in Buenos Aires, we are now going to take a break from running for couple weeks to rest our bodies.
 We will switch to other activities such as walking, strength training and hiking while continuing our quest for Authentic Food.